MrDenchi/Portfolio/README.md

 **__LIFE INFORMATION:__**

-· I'm currently 16 years old, as of 2023.
-I was born and raised in Norway, where I currently live, and for the moment, I will be able to communicate with other people in Norwegian, English, Swedish, Danish & Spanish.
+I'm currently 16 years old, but I turn 17 in 2024.
+I was born and raised in Norway, where I currently live.
+For the momentand, I am able to communicate with other people in Norwegian, English, Dutch, Swedish, Danish & Spanish.
 The only two skript languages I have worked with and are qualified enough with are Skript and Python.